EICMA 2019 has been and gone, and with all manufacturers releasing something new and exciting here is a rundown of what we know!

 Pushing the boundary, the Z650 and Ninja 650 also gets the same above electrical update too, which is great to see the tech trickling down to the middleweight class bikes.
 The 2020 Z650 gets a TFT colour screen, bluetooth and LED lights.

 Kawasaki’s best selling Z1000 has an update to the Ninja 1000SX, with an option of the touring pack.
 More aggressive styling, adjustable rider modes, quickshifter hopefully makes this a great touring choice.
-Again, Kawasaki’s electronic package features all the displays, tricks and toys from the other new models.
+Again, Kawasaki’s electronic package features all the displays, tricks, and toys from the other new models.

 Austrian giants KTM have unveiled three brand new models for their 2020 range.
 The successful 1290 Super Duke R gets a complete overhaul, a brand new 890 Duke R and also the eagerly anticipated 390 Adventure.

-The 2020 1290 Super Duke R has been ‘Re-Beasted’, with KTM saying it has had its ‘Most radical re-invention yet’.
+The 2020 1290 Super Duke R has been ‘Re-Beasted’, with KTM saying it has had it’s ‘Most radical re-invention yet’.
 This re-beasting includes an entirely new chassis styling and electronics package while trimming weight, and increasing power.
 Shaving 6kg’s off to make a claimed dry weight of 189kg, while taking two litres off the fuel tank size.
 Hopefully, the increased efficiency from the engine will make up for the size reduction.

 Power has increased to 177hp, while still meeting Euro 5 Regulations; however, torque is slightly reduced.

 One big question from the teaser video was what suspension was the new bike going to have.
 The teaser video track prepared bike had a WP system similar to the Showa BFF.
 We now we have details telling us its WP’s Apex system front and rear.
-The Brembo brakes have been updated to the Stylema calliper, previously seen on the Ducati V4S, and the rear tyre has gone up to a 200 profile for some added grip.
+The Brembo brakes have been updated to the Stylema caliper, previously seen on the Ducati V4S, and the rear tire has gone up to a 200 profile for some added grip.

 KTM has also updated the 790 Duke to make the 890, upping it from 799cc to 899cc.
 This means the new 890 generates 119hp up from the 790s 103, with 9 extra ft-lbs of torque.
 These benefits mainly come from a reworked engine, with larger valves, learier cams, and an upped compression ratio, plus an extra 250rpm to play with.

-The previous budget belter has become a rather good spec machine, thanks to adjustable WP suspension, and new Michelin Power tyres.
+The previous budget belter has become a rather good spec machine, thanks to adjustable WP suspension, and new Michelin Power tires.
 Unfortunately, these added extra’s, do add extra to the price which jumps from £8799 to £10,399, which at that price point pips it against some other BIG rivals.

 Also released is Team Orange’s new baby adventure bike, suitable for A2 riders.
 Taking the powerplant and running gear off the 390 Duke, it makes 43hp and comes with the cable operated but the assisted clutch on the 390.

-Of course the frame remains Trellis, as that is what KTM is known for, and we also get WP suspension which is rebound and compression adjustable.
-The fuel tank is larger than that of it’s small cc touring/adventure rivals at 14.5 litres, the only downside is despite it being a small cc bike, the seat height is still tall at 855mm.
+Of course, the frame remains Trellis, as that is what KTM is known for, and we also get WP suspension which is rebound and compression adjustable.
+The fuel tank is larger than that of its small cc touring/adventure rivals at 14.5 litres, the only downside is despite it being a small cc bike, the seat height is still tall at 855mm.

 With the successful year since the release of the V85TT, Moto Guzzi have created the V85TT Travel edition.
 The travel edition adds a higher taller windscreen, dual panniers, heated grips and smartphone integration allowing calls and sat nav to be used through the instrument cluster.

-Also a 750 unit limited edition Guzzi V7 III Stone S has been produced, gaining a satin chrome fuel tank, complete with black leather, full LED lights, bar end mirrors and the streamlined profile.
+Also a 750 unit limited edition Guzzi V7 III Stone S has been produced, gaining a satin chrome fuel tank, complete with black leather, full LED lights, bar end mirrors, and the streamlined profile.

 Not stopping there, Guzzi announce the V7 III Racer 10th Anniversary.
 Since 2001 the racer has been the beauty of the range, and the anniversary edition sees a full celebration which includes LED lights, café racer styling improved and also paintwork tributes to the V7 heritage.